 When I chose a place for my tent I search for flat ground, or as flat as possible.
 Most of the time I sit down and get to know the place before deciding to stay.
-Are there any people around, houses, trails or anything that could be helpful if needed or perhaps harm you?
+Are there any people around, houses, trails or anything else of interest.
 Any feelings regarding the place or the stretch just before arriving?
 Wilderness vibe, industrial, colourful?
 Still, sometimes I just put up my tent, crawl inside and don’t really care, too tired!

 Is the camp up high or down in a valley?
 Where will the sun go up?
 Usually it will be really warm if the sun is shining directly on your tent, so depending on whether you want to sleep in or if you want the sun rays on your tent early, this might or might not be the right spot.
 Is it really windy or is the weather forecast telling you something, providing a reason strong enough to put your tent in a special direction?
 Next to a lake it would be more damp but up on a hilltop more windy.
 Be aware of the surroundings and make decisions thereafter.

-If I will camp on a place I’ve been at before and know that there will be a fire burning tonight or that I want to start a fire, I usually collect firewood the last stretch before arriving as a gift to the people already there or simply because there usually is a lot less around that location.
+If I will camp on a place I’ve been at before and know that there will be a fire burning or that I want to start a fire later on, I usually collect firewood the last stretch before arriving as a gift to the people already there or simply because there usually is a lot less to be found around that location.
 Sometimes I take one or two pieces of wood from home with me.
 It’s dry and much easier to start off with than damp branches a rainy day.

 Keep it beautiful

-I’m also searching for some kind of water source.
-Is it running, smelly, what is upstream, does it look dirty in any way or is there anything that makes me reluctant to drink it?
+I’m also searching for some kind of water source close to the campsite.
+Is the water running, smelly, what is upstream, does it look dirty in any way or is there anything that makes me reluctant to drink it?
 “Big bubbles, no troubles” usually work, but twice I got ill from bacteria.
 Do you have the possibility to filter the water, or perhaps bring water from home?
 If you take water from the stream, do you tell your friends that is pure enough to drink, or do you just tell them that you will drink this water and leave them to decide for themselves?
-If you’re guiding a group will this be important?
+If you’re guiding a group can this choice of words be important?

-If you had a fire make sure you put it to rest in a honourable way before leaving camp.
-Adding a lot of firewood and garbage at the fire and then pour water over it leaving a big mountain of half burnt things in it is not honourable.
-When I was young I sometimes peed at the fire before leaving – not nice!
-The fire pit is a place to gather, talk, cook food and keep warm.
+If you had the pleasure to enjoy a fire make sure you put it to rest in a honourable way before leaving camp.
+Adding a lot of firewood and garbage at the fire and then pour water over it leaving a big pile of half burnt things is not honourable.

 When my backpack is on I sweep over the area one last time before leaving.
-Going back and forth looking for rubbish and other stuff not belonging there.
+Going back and forth looking for rubbish and other stuff not belonging there that I could bring with me.
 Did I or anyone else forget something?
-Any garbage around that I could bring with me?

 When I’ve walked out of camp I often look back for a while.
-I thank for the possibility to stay there and think back for a while before walking further.
+I thank for the possibility to stay there and think back for a moment before walking further.